status-im/swarms/ideas/121-swarm-compensation.md

 #### Checkpoint 1 — `2018-04-06`

 - Define at least two compensation models
+- Get buy-in from major SNT holder to fund experiments
 - Talk to #peopleops how we can admin/structure this
 - Reach out to upcoming swarms and convince them to participate
+- Broadcast intention behind these experiments into community and encourage submission of ideas.
+(Medium post?)

 #### Checkpoint 2 — `2018-04-20`

 - Define two more compensation models
 - Again, reach out and convince upcoming swarms
+	- If possible consider a community submitted idea/swarm

 #### Checkpoint 3 — `2018-05-31`